Ministries/Committees

 Ministry of Administration, Property & Personnel

-Members oversee the maintenance, operations and capital improvements of the church's physical plant.
-This committee also establishes a personnel policy for and provides supervision of nonprofessional staff.
+Members oversee the maintenance, operations and capital improvements of the Church's physical plant.
+This ministry also establishes a personnel policy for and provides supervision of non-professional staff.

 Ministry of Adult Education